US-Chinese challenge: easing tensions despite differences - ExBulletin

 Compared to the strained relationship under the Trump administration, the current relationship leans toward mitigation, he said.
 As to how far it will travel, we’ll wait and see.

-A thorn in the relationship was pulled two weeks ago when U.S. prosecutors made a deal with a Chinese telecommunications executive who ended a protracted extradition process in Canada and allowed him to return to China.
+A thorn in the relationship was pulled two weeks ago when US prosecutors struck a deal with a Chinese telecommunications executive that ended a protracted extradition process in Canada and allowed him to return to China.

-Shortly after, two Canadians detained by China for more than two years were freed and two Americans who had been barred from leaving China. have been authorized to return to the United States.
+Shortly after, two Canadians held by China for more than two years were released and two Americans who had been prevented from leaving China were allowed to return to the United States.

 And earlier this week, Chinese state media highlighted remarks by Biden’s top trade official, Katherine Tai, that she was planning frank conversations with her Chinese counterparts about resolving a tariff war.
 The US administration, however, has not said whether it will accede to Chinese demands to cut tariffs, which were seen under former President Donald Trump.